ThreeSixtyGiving/grantnav/CONTRIBUTING.md

 # Contributing

-Open Data Services welcomes contributions to all of its software projects.
+GrantNav was built and is maintained by Open Data Services.
+We welcome contributions to all of our software projects.

 * We're interested in user experience and feedback from using the application.
 * We'd like people to fix bugs and contribute to features.